 It’s easy to keep birds coming into your yard year after year by making your own homemade bird food to leave around.

-I have a few recipes for you below to try, but don’t forget that different species of birds have differing feeding habits and preferences.
+We have a few recipes for you below to try but don’t forget that different species of birds have different feeding habits and preferences.

-If you cater your bird food to these preferences, you’ll be able to attract all the species that you want to your gardens and bird feeders.
+If you cater your bird food to these preferences, you’ll be able to attract all the species that you want to your bird feeders.

 Homemade Suet Cakes